 At the time, I was applying for jobs online.
 Somehow, I applied for a job in Canada through a company that organised working holidays.
 I got a call from the company who explained the program to me, so the next day, I booked, and at the age of 18 and 1 day, I packed my bags and moved to Canada, all by myself.
 This was by far the best decision of my life, it changed EVERYTHING for me.

 Fortunately, I was lucky enough to be able to make this decision so suddenly because I had worked since the age of 15 and had always saved my money.
 So when the opportunity came along I was ready to go.
 If you are in a position to start saving, do it!
 You don’t know when opportunities will come along and when you will need change – savings allows you to be able to act.
-Anyway, I’ll save that for another blog.
+These are my top tips on saving Money for travel.

 When I arrived in Canada, I instantly felt free.
 For me, it was the little things.
 I could wake up when I wanted to (which for me is early), eat what I wanted, I could walk in any direction I wanted, I could talk to whoever interested me, I booked tours that I wanted to go on, because I decided to, it was empowering.
 Every decision I made was about me and what I wanted to do.
 I wasn’t stuck in a group, doing what others wanted.
 I was free, free to be myself and do whatever I wanted to do.
 I felt uplifted and I slowly started to find myself.